 School Programs & Master Classes

 NYGASP has a wide variety of educational programs that are tailored each time to match the needs of schools and presenters across the country.
 Many programs culminate in various forms of performance, so that students either perform Gilbert & Sullivan themselves, or experience NYGASP’s professionals on stage, or both!
-To inquire about booking a school program or masterclass please contact David Wannen, Managing Director, NYGASP. email@example.com.
+To inquire about booking a school program or masterclass please contact David Wannen, Executive Director, NYGASP. email@example.com.

 In-school Gilbert & Sullivan Workshops